FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-13.md

 hence the support for multiple Search Goals remains a problem.

-At the time of writing there does not seem to be a consensus in the industry on which ratio value is the best.
+At the time of writing there does not seem to be a consensus in the industry on which loss ratio value is the best.
 For users, performance of higher protocol layers is important, for example, goodput of TCP connection (TCP throughput, [RFC6349]), but relationship between goodput and loss ratio is not simple.
 Refer to